ufs-za/LebitsoAppDemo-Avatar-Communication/README.md

 # LebitsoApp

 ## Introduction
-The app will also act as a portal to current research surrounding SASL and Human Language Technology
+The LebitsoApp is a portal to current research in Human Language Technology.

 ## Project Scope and Objectives